-Roller tables, or positioning stages, are motorized linear slides that are used to provide low-friction precision movement to heavy or cumbersome loads.
+Roller tables, or positioning stages, are motorized linear slides used to provide low-friction precision movement to heavy or cumbersome loads.

-Roller tables are manufactured to be highly accurate and able to withstand a heavy load capacity while pushing, pulling or positioning.
-Common types include low profile, heavy duty and crossed linear rails tables.
-Using roller slides, roller tables are able to have single or multiple axis with shafts and tables in order to maximize direction and control.
+Roller tables are manufactured to be highly accurate and withstand a heavy load capacity while pushing, pulling, or positioning.
+Common types include low profile, heavy duty, and crossed linear rails tables.
+Using roller slides, roller tables are able to have a single or multiple axis with shafts and tables to maximize direction and control.
 A roller table is composed of a linear base and an attached moving carriage.
 The carriage houses the roller bearings or cylindrical bearings that allow for the low friction motion between the linear rails and the platform, or table.
-Cylindrical bearings result in the least amount of mechanical noise and so are the most commonly used bearing in roller tables.
+Cylindrical bearings result in the least amount of mechanical noise, so they are the most commonly used bearing in roller tables.

-Aluminum is a material commonly used for the fabrication of roller table components as it is able to withstand the force from heavy loads and maintain its structure.
+Aluminum is a material commonly used for the fabrication of roller table components, as it is able to withstand the force from heavy loads and maintain its structure.
 Stainless steel is also commonly used, especially in applications where corrosion resistance is an important element of operations.
-Tables can be custom designed in terms of size, load capacity, freedom of movement and material based on which application the table is intended to be used for.
-Crossed roller linear rails provide greater control and precision and in roller table applications, the rails may be crossed at a 45° angle between the base and the carriage.
+Tables can be custom designed in terms of size, load capacity, freedom of movement, and material based on the application the table is intended to be used for.
+Crossed roller linear rails provide greater control and precision, and, in roller table applications, the rails may be crossed at a 45° angle between the base and the carriage.
 Roller cages can be added to a table to help balance loads and prevent slipping during movement.
 For some applications, covers or other shields can be attached to the linear slides to prevent debris or dust getting inside the sliding mechanism and obstructing motion.
 However, the slides will likely need to be disassembled and cleaned from time to time to ensure optimum performance of the roller table.